-- (2) The amounts reflected in these rows do not reflect the amount of Mr. Weinberg's one-time sign-on and replacement awards that were earned in 2019, 2020 and 2021, as these grants are not recurring, relate to future performance and were designed so that the vast majority, approximately 75% of such awards, were intended to replace deferred compensation (a portion of which was variable) from Mr. Weinberg's former employer that he forfeited as a result of joining the Company, with the remaining approximately 25% of such awards granted as part of the recruitment of Mr. Weinberg as an enticement to join the Company. - (3) The amount reflected in this row does not reflect the amount of Ms. Mellet's special, one-time award, as the grant is one-time in nature and was designed in part to replace deferred compensation from Ms. Mellet's former employer that she forfeited as a result of joining the Company.
-The base salary represents Ms. Mellet's annualized base salary rate.
+(2) The amounts reflected in these rows do not reflect the amount of Mr. Weinberg's one-time sign-on and replacement awards that were earned in 2021, 2022 and 2023 as these grants are not recurring, relate to future performance and were designed so that the vast majority, approximately 75% of such awards, were intended to replace deferred compensation (a portion of which was variable) from Mr. Weinberg's former employer that he forfeited as a result of joining the Company, with the remaining approximately 25% of such awards granted as part of the recruitment of Mr. Weinberg as an enticement to join the Company.